Editor's Note: This post blog was originally posted in August 2021, and it has been updated with additional info in June 2022.

 When you launch a new website, your job isn't over then.
 You'll get lots of data after a few months, and you'll see what works and what doesn't.
 You'll need to iterate so that you're constantly improving and increasing your KPIs.

-Whether you have an existing website or are starting from scratch, your design and development choices can determine how successful you are with the online aspect of your business.
+Whether you have an existing website or are starting from scratch, your design and development choices can determine the success of your business's online presence.

-Both web design and development can be challenging, especially if you don't have a lot of experience with building websites.
+Web design and development can be challenging, especially if you have little experience building websites.
 If you're ready to create a website that delights your visitors and leads to more conversions, we're here to help.
-Contact us today so we can discuss what we can do for you.
+Contact us today to learn more about web design and development and discuss what we can do for you.